acanalis/hugo-examples/functions-anchorize/README.md

 [Original Hugo Docs Article](https://gohugo.io/functions/anchorize/)

-To follow this example:
-1. Read `layouts/_default/list.html`.
-2. Run `hugo` on this folder.
-3. Read `public/index.html`.

 ## Differences to the Docs version

 The example was expanded to show a short example of how would one use `anchorize`, that is, to use headers as anchors to different parts of the page.